Don't Let Grief Become Depression

 If you find your depression is spiraling out of control, talk to your doctor or seek the help of a mental health professional, either through counseling, medication or a combination of both.

 - Your feelings are real.

 - Your problems are real and some degree of depression is normal.

-- It is normal for people who can’t understand what you feel to try and “jolly” you.
-You may be able to accept that in their limited way they are trying to help.
-If it further upsets you, tell them that that kind of talk is disrespectful of your feelings.
+- It is normal for people who can’t understand what you feel to try and cheer you up.
+Accept their attempts to help, but if their approach upsets you, tell them their words or behavior disrespect your feelings.

 - Fatigue and exhaustion can contribute to feelings of depression.